taosdata/TDengine/docs/en/05-programming/06-client-libraries/08-odbc.md

 ## Introduction

 The TDengine ODBC driver is a driver specifically designed for TDengine based on the ODBC standard.
-It can be used by ODBC based applications,like [PowerBI](https://powerbi.microsoft.com), on Windows, to access a local or remote TDengine cluster or an instance in the TDengine Cloud service.
-The TDengine version must be above 3.2.1.0.
+It can be used by ODBC based applications,like [PowerBI](https://powerbi.microsoft.com), on Windows, to access a local or remote TDengine cluster or a TDengine Cloud instance.
+The minimum TDengine version is 3.2.2.0.

 TDengine ODBC provides two kinds of connections, native connection and WebSocket connection.
 You can choose to use either one for your convenience.
 WebSocket is the recommended choice and you must use WebSocket if you are trying to access an instance in the TDengine Cloud service.